Bücher, Buchbeiträge, Journals und Papers

 Detailansicht

-Relatedness, diversification and economic performance at the regional level: differences between advantaged and less favoured
+Relatedness, diversification and economic performance at the regional level: differences between advantaged and less favoured regions

 in: Strategic Approaches to Regional Development